-■ M0 input
+M0 input

-If the "I/O input mode" parameter of the application parameter is set to "push motion" using the MEXE02 or OPX-2A, the M0 input will be enabled.
+If the "I/O input mode" parameter is set to "Push motion" using the MEXE02 or OPX-2A, the M0 input will be enabled.

 Combine with the M0, M1 and M2 inputs to select a desired current setting for push-motion operation.
-Refer to p.114 for details.
+Refer to p.116 for details.